innerchild2401/explore-omd/BOOKING_EMAIL_SEQUENCE_FORMS.md

 - **Condition**: Only if check-in date is more than 3 days away from booking date
 - **Purpose**: Check if reservation process went smoothly and collect feedback

+### Email 2: Post-Checkin Welcome (1 day after check-in)
+- **Trigger**: 1 day after check-in date
+- **Condition**: Only if no issue was reported in Email 1
+- **Purpose**: Welcome guest to destination, recommend restaurants and experiences
+- **Content**:
+  - Welcome message
+  - 3 featured restaurants (set by OMD admin or randomized)
+  - 3 featured experiences (set by OMD admin or randomized)
+  - Link to explore the destination platform

 ## Forms & Pages to Implement

 ### 1. Hotel Reservation Staff Rating Form